The Costanzo Teaching Fellowship

 The Costanzo Teaching Fellowship is a unique, year-long opportunity for rising juniors and seniors to develop leadership skills as part of the teaching team for Introductory Psychology (PSY 101).
 The Costanzo Teaching Fellows are paid and receive substantial training, including enrollment in a 1-credit Psychology Teaching Seminar (PSY 601S, which counts toward the Psychology major and minor) during the fall term.

-Applications for the 2025-26 Academic Year will open in February, 2025
+Applications are NOW OPEN for the 2025-26 Academic Year

 Middle Row (from left): Ana Herndon, Ivy Morin, Jackson Streit, Kaelin Main, Lauren Norman, Rani Jones, Santiago Garcia, Serena Raj, Sarah WIlliams